isoworg/CV-1/README.md

 #### Problem solving

 Another skill I possess is the ability to solve problems, in part because I can quickly assimilate information and discover possible solutions.
 It is a skill that was developed during university as I was taught how to analyse problems and interpret information quickly.
-Yet I have found it can be transfer to code and also real-life situations.
+Yet I have found it can be transferred to code and real-life situations.

   - Link to a difficult test (before and after)
   - While working for Character Wines I was asked to create the format and structure for one of their <a href="https://www.youtube.com/watch?v=FL6w0WH5D_M&feature=youtu.be">promotional videos</a>.
 It aimed to tell the story of the company and the process they went through when sourcing new wines for the UK market.
-  - I made a playground in Cambodia
+  - While volunteering in Cambodia (Jun-2012 to Jul-2012) I was part of Reach Out Volunteers whose role was to educate the local villagers, with particular focus on teaching the next generation.
+This was in part achieved through educated learning, in order to enage children of variety of ages we made an educational playground.

 #### Organisation